 After diagnosing the issues and measuring the minerals, vitamin D, and other materials in blood, the health care official may advise changes in food intake.

-Statute (Social Security Act 1861 (nn)) governs screening tests for Medicare clients, and vitamin or micronutrient testing does not appear to have been employed for routine screening.
+The statute (Social Security Act 1861 (nn)) governs screening tests for Medicare clients, and vitamin or micronutrient testing does not appear to have been employed for routine screening.

 Keep in mind that the uncovered tests are functional intracellular analysis (CPT 84999), selenium (CPT 84255), and total antioxidant function (CPT 84999).